 For most humans the 1000 hours rule is a good measure of dedication and talent.
 We work hard to cultivate that talent over time, and with persistence we might achieve something unique and valuable.
 AI, as we know it today, represents an automation of those 1000 hours and the ability to both scale up and broaden out.

-No it isn't.
-Because it's not actually going through the experience.
 It's not enduring the struggle.
 It's not feeling the pain of failure or rejection.
 It's not stressed about how to survive through to the next rent cheque.
 It's not crushed under the weight of an abusive patriarchy that limits opportunity at every turn.
 The AI can't imagine what the humans went through to spray words of protest on a wall in Russia.
 It's got jello for a brain, and silicon for a heart.

 As a human I'm not merely learning data, but experiencing it.
 I'm experiencing joy and pain and kindness and hunger and nurturing and hope.
 They are not abstractions.
 My pulse quickens with both fear and love, yet not in the same way.
 They feel different because they are different.
 Yes my knowledge is derived from tens of thousands of years of human life on this earth, but it's my experience that gives gravity and value to this knowledge.

 I have a similar objection to photo competitions.
-An image is scored and rated and evaluated against numerical metrics, a form of calculus designed to shape the creative minds of photographers inti submission.
+An image is scored and rated and evaluated against numerical metrics, a form of calculus designed to shape the creative minds of photographers into submission.
 Adherence is rewarded above expression.
 It's like an AI training camp, but in slow motion.
 The human to human element it's stripped away for fear of influencing the judges.
 The context of the image is not so valuable, because that kind of knowledge cannot be so easily measured and rated.
 AI system also cannot measure what they cannot experience, so by default we are left just numbers instead of humanity.

 The major failing of AI/ML output is that it's being trained on the *results* of creativity, not the *source* of it.
 Mozart didn't compose music based on his other works, he had other life experiences and passions which influenced his creative direction.
 Machine Learning in it's current form is only learning to replicate art, not create it.